-If there is no PDI communication with the ESC for longer than the set and activated Process Data Interface (PDI) watchdog time, this watchdog is triggered.
+If there is no PDI communication with the EtherCAT slave controller (ESC) for longer than the set and activated PDI watchdog time, this watchdog is triggered.

-The PDI is the internal interface of the ESC, e.g. to local processors in the EtherCAT slave.
+PDI (Process Data Interface) is the internal interface of the ESC, e.g. to local processors in the EtherCAT slave.
 With the PDI watchdog this communication can be monitored for failure.